sindhuOsisoft/OCS-Docs/content/overview/get-started/introduction-portal-interface.md

 ## Portal toolbar

-The portal toolbar is located in the upper right of the portal window.
+The portal toolbar is located in the upper-right corner of the portal window.

 ![Portal toolbar](../images/top-right-portal-window.png)